Nutticha Namwong: Early life

 She was born on 5 September 1996 in Bangkok.
 She finished secondary school at Ruettiya Wannarai School.
 She is currently studying at Bangkok University.

 Career

 She started being a YouTuber in 2016, by uploading her first clip "Plod Nee Hai Khun Mae" (in English: Paying Off Mother's Debt).

 She also starred in the film Senior and had a role in the Season 3 of Thai series Hormones.
+In 2023, Nutthicha signed a contract to become an actor under Channel 3 HD.
+She debuted in the drama "Kor Rak Mun Pak Jai" from Chollumpee Brothers, opposite Kongthap Peak.